psakhis/emu4crt/README.md

 | PAL  |   2560   |  288      |     50Hz    |
 |      |   2560   |  576      |     50Hz    |

-Custom resolutions can be added on Windows by using Calamity's CRT Emudriver (the best way!), Soft15Hz, Powerstrip, manufacturer drivers...
+Custom resolutions can be added on Windows by using Calamity's CRT Emudriver, Soft15Hz, Powerstrip, manufacturer drivers...

 For CRT Emudriver users:
  * emu4crt_NATIVE_RESOLUTIONS.txt contains all resolution informations to be added to VMMAKER's user_modes.ini.